Everett McGill: Early life

 McGill was born in Miami Beach, Florida.
-He graduated from Rosedale High School in Kansas City, Kansas, in 1963.
+He graduated from Rosedale High School in Kansas City, Kansas, in 1963 and the University of Missouri-Kansas City in 1967.

 Career

 McGill has a relatively short filmography and has made something of a career of playing sadistic military types or terrorists.
 He managed to garner some level of fame by appearing in films such as Brubaker starring Robert Redford.
 McGill's roles include Chad Richards on the soap opera The Guiding Light in 1975 and 1976.
-After coming into the public eye in 1981 for his role as the rugged caveman leader Naoh in Quest for Fire, McGill appeared in Silver Bullet, a 1985 werewolf film inspired by a Stephen King short story; the Korean War battle epic Field of Honor and the Clint Eastwood war film Heartbreak Ridge in 1986; and in the 1989 installment of the James Bond franchise Licence to Kill.
+After coming into the public eye in 1981 for his leading role as the rugged caveman Naoh in Quest for Fire, McGill appeared in Silver Bullet, a 1985 werewolf film inspired by a Stephen King short story; the Korean War battle epic Field of Honor and the Clint Eastwood war film Heartbreak Ridge in 1986; and in the 1989 installment of the James Bond franchise Licence to Kill.
 In 1988, McGill played the title role in Iguana directed by Monte Hellman.
-In 1990-91, he appeared in the television series Twin Peaks.
+In 1990–91, he appeared in the television series Twin Peaks.
 In 1991, McGill reunited with his Twin Peaks co-star Wendy Robie; the two appeared as the villains of the Wes Craven feature The People Under the Stairs.
 In 1996, he starred in the film My Fellow Americans alongside James Garner and Jack Lemmon.

 He has worked on a number of occasions with director David Lynch.
 McGill first worked with Lynch in the 1984 adaptation of Frank Herbert's Dune, in which he played Fremen leader Stilgar.
-McGill later appeared as Ed Hurley on Lynch’s television series Twin Peaks.
+McGill later appeared as Ed Hurley on Lynch's television series Twin Peaks.
 McGill also appeared in Lynch's 1999 film The Straight Story.

 After Lynch searched for him in his country home, the actor and director reunited, and McGill decided to come out of retirement specifically to reprise the role of Big Ed Hurley, in the 2017 revival of Twin Peaks.